gustavobio/flora/README.md

 Other arguments include `life.form`, `habitat`, `vernacular`, and `establishment`.

-`get.taxa` will automaticaly fix misspelled names when possible, but you can also use `suggest.names` for that:
+`get.taxa` will automatically fix misspelled names when possible, but you can also use `suggest.names` for that:

 ```coffee
 suggest.names("Cofea arabyca")